vector-php/vector/docs/auto-generate/Lib/ArrayList.md

 Parameter | Type | Description
 -|-|-
-$predicate | callable | callable $predicate Function to use for testing
+$predicate | callable | Function to use for testing
-$list | array | array    $list      List to drop from return | array | array               List with elements removed from the front
+$list | array | List to drop from return | array | List with elements removed from the front

 ---